SONORAN SKY ELEMENTARY SCHOOL

 (c) Be responsible to stay within the proposed budget for their committee.

-(d) The committee chairperson must approve all purchases for events or projects under their direction.
+(d) Approve all purchases for events or projects under their direction.

 8.03 Special Committees.
 The power to form Special Committees and appoint their chairs and members rests with the PTO and/or the President, with the approval of the Executive Board.
 Since a Special Committee is created and appointed for a specific purpose, it is automatically out of existence when its work is done and its final report is received.